 If a faculty or staff member are made aware of the death of a student, contact the Office of the Vice President of Students Services.
 The Office of the Vice President of Students Services or Dean of Students Office will work with the appropriate academic programs, classes and those impacted to provide support services.

 If your question doesn't fall into one of the situations described above, contact the Dean of Students Office directly to consult.
-We are located on the 2nd Floor of Kirkwood Hall.
+We are located on the 3rd Floor of Iowa Hall.
 Call us at: 319-398-5540.